felipap/nudge/CONTRIBUTING.md

 The alternative would be to implement a proxy server that mimics the OpenAI API.
 But we decided against this due to the complexity.
 It'd be overkill, and potentially more dangerous too.

+## Why we send fingerprint headers

+We send fingerprint headers to the API to